groc-prog/pyneo4j-ogm/README.md

 > **Note:** All of the examples in this documentation assume that you have already connected to a database and registered your models with the client like shown in the [`quickstart guide`](#quickstart).
 The models used in the following examples will build upon the ones defined there.
 If you are new to [`Neo4j`](https://neo4j.com/docs/) or [`Cypher`](https://neo4j.com/docs/cypher-manual/current/) in general, you should get a basic understanding of how to use them before continuing.

-#### Pydantic and supported versions/features <a name="pydantic-supported-version-features"></a>
+### A note on Pydantic version support

-`pyneo4j-ogm` currently supports both [`Pydantic V1`](https://docs.pydantic.dev/1.10/) and the latest version of [`Pydantic V2`](https://docs.pydantic.dev/2.5/).
-Most of the core features are pretty well supported (meaning most model methods and schema generation) for V2 and V1.
+As of version [`v0.3.0`](https://github.com/groc-prog/pyneo4j-ogm/blob/main/CHANGELOG.md#v030-2023-11-30), pyneo4j-ogm now supports both `Pydantic 1.10+ and 2+`.
+All core features of pydantic should work, meaning full support for model serialization, validation and schema generation.

-> **Note:** For schema generation to work with Pydantic V1, `Model.update_forward_refs() has to be called` in order for Pydantic to be able to generate the schemas for `RelationshipProperty` fields.
+Should you find any issues or run into any problems, feel free to open a issue!

-### Pyneo4jClient <a name="pyneo4jclient"></a>
+### Database client

-This is where all the magic happens!
+This is where the magic happens!
 The `Pyneo4jClient` is the main entry point for interacting with the database.
-It handles all the heavy lifting for you and your models, so you can focus on the stuff that actually matters.
-Since it is the brains of the operation, we have to initialize it before we can do anything else.
+It handles all the heavy lifting for you and your models.
+Because of this, we have to always have at least one client initialized before doing anything else.

 #### Connecting to the database <a name="connecting-to-the-database"></a>